 Submitting your abstract for a presentation

-Please note that if you offer to make a presentation and are accepted, you have assumed responsibility for sending a paper related to your talk to be included in an event summary/proceedings.
+Please note that if you offer to make a presentation and are accepted, you have assumed responsibility for sending a written summary of your talk to be included in an event proceedings.
 (For smaller events such as our Annual Researchers’ Forum, abstracts are fine.)
-This written summary is due before the event in which you are presenting but you will have an opportunity to edit your written summary before it is posted to our website.
-The presentation summaries will be compiled with information from other presenters to make our a proceedings document, which will be available to the public via a free download on our website.
+This written summary is typically due the week after the event takes place.
+The presentation summaries will be compiled to form the proceedings document, which will be available to the public via a free download on our website.
 Submission guidelines for the written summary can be found here.

 The event’s steering committee will use abstracts submitted in advance to select event speakers.